JoBlo gets a first look at Talk to Me filmmakers Michael and Danny Phillippou's Bring Her Back

 After the presentation, Danny and Michael took time to discuss their latest.
 In a very engaging and humorous question-and-answer session, the two took the stage in one of the creepiest theatre set-ups I’ve enjoyed attending.
 More on that soon.

-With May 30th coming soon, the Phillippou Brothers revealed how much of the project is complete.
+With May 30th coming soon, the Philippou Brothers revealed how much of the project is complete.
 But there is a mild spoiler warning for their answer involving the footage:

 When it came to the heartbreaking inspiration behind Bring Her Back: